-A deliciously sweet, tart, and earthy matcha lemonade recipe just like the one you get at Starbucks only with fewer calories, and WAY less sugar!
+This deliciously sweet, tart, and earthy matcha lemonade recipe is just like the one you get at Starbucks, only with fewer calories and WAY less sugar!
 It’s a refreshing lemonade green tea you can enjoy all summer long!

 Matcha is my new favorite ingredient!
 I’ve made matcha cookies, matcha muffins, matcha latte, and dalgona matcha!